- This event has passed.

 About the Event

-Dr. Sue Natali and Darcy Peter will be co-presenting on the impacts of climate change and permafrost thaw in Arctic and sub-Arctic Indigenous communities in Alaska and the global implications of permafrost thaw across the Arctic on the Earth’s climate.
+Dr. Sue Natali and Darcy Peter co-present on the impacts of climate change and permafrost thaw in Arctic and sub-Arctic Indigenous communities in Alaska and the global implications of permafrost thaw across the Arctic on the Earth’s climate.
 They offer different perspectives for what climate change looks like in the Arctic and how this connects with global communities.